lapwinglabs/blog/bluu-app-store-submission.md

 The iPhone 6 Plus is the strange one since it doesn't match the actual pixel specification on the Apple website.
 The iPhone 6 Plus basically scales it down to  1920 x 1080, the actual pixel dimensions.

-Hope this helps make your first submission process easier!
+Hope these tips help make your first submission process easier!